 Under a self-liquidating policy, Michigan State has expanded with a distinctive building program which has resulted in beautiful and spacious residence halls.
-At present, new men's halls are being constructed on Harrison Road which will take the place of buildings which are being turned over to women's housing.
-Now there are three residence halls for men: Snyder-Phillips Hall, temporarily accommodating 1163 men; and Robert S. Shaw Hall, which now holds 1491 men.
+At the present time there are six residence halls for men with more to be built in the future - Harrison Road Residence Halls (Butterfield-Bryan-Rather), Robert S. Shaw (East Shaw -West Shaw), and Phillips Hall.
 Almost all rooms are designed for double occupancy, but because of increased enrollment, most rooms contain three men.
 The college furnishes the rooms with beds, inner-spring mattresses, pillows, dressers, study desks, chairs, waste baskets and window drapes.
 You must supply all your own linens and towels, blankets and study lamps.
 With the permission of your resident advisor, you may add furnishings to your room, but you are not allowed to remove any of the furniture to another room.
 Electrical circuits are limited in their capacity, and therefore, you may not have any electrical appliance in your room, except radios and shavers.
 Your precinct resident advisor will be glad to issue you a radio permit.

 When you check into your residence, you and your roommates will each be given a key to the room.
-It is a good idea to keep your room locked whenever you are out.
+It is a good idea to keep your rocm locked whenever you are out.
 Should you lose your key, report it to your residence hall manager who will secure you another key at a minimum cost.
 Keys made by other than college locksmiths may damage the lock for which you would also be charged.